 - Press the ENGINE START/ STOP button.
-When the transmitter is learned, the DIC display will show that it is ready to program the next transmitter. - Remove the transmitter from the transmitter pocket and press or not not transmitter.
+When the transmitter is learned, the DIC display will show that it is ready to program the next transmitter. - 6.
+Remove the transmitter from the transmitter pocket and press or no on the transmitter.